code-biscuits/assorted-biscuits/README.md

 - TOML
 - YAML

-We can add more as their grammars are made available via WASM.
+We can add more as their grammars are made available as WebAssembly.

 ## Roadmap

 Until we can bring HTML, SCSS, and TS into this repo, we will continue to maintain those other extensions seperately.

-## Warning!
-Macros cause poor AST parsing

-Currently investigating problems with Macros in various languages.

 ## Warning!
 Potential Plugin Conflict